How it should fit

 This is a matter of taste and a bit subjective.
 Generally speaking the sleeves should be slim enough to look clean, but not so tight as to cause discomfort under the armpit or at the elbow.
 Older clients used to a more “generous” shirt cut generally prefer a wider sleeve width.
 Younger clients looking for a more modern slim fit shirt will prefer the sleeves as trim as possible without causing any discomfort.

 How the adjustment works

-Widening the sleeve width by .25” increases the circumference of the sleeve at the bicep (1” below the armpit) by .5”.
+Widening the Sleeve Width by .25” increases the total circumference of the sleeve at the bicep (1” below the armpit) by .5”.

-Adjusting the sleeve width also increases the size of the armhole (lowering the bottom of the armpit).
-A smaller sleeve width will have a correspondingly smaller armhole.
+Adjusting the Sleeve Width also increases the overall circumference of the armhole (lowering the bottom of the armpit).
+A smaller Sleeve Width will have a correspondingly smaller armhole.